davidhwyllie/findNeighbour4/doc/not_oracle.md

         # NOTE: accessing a database test_db, with user root and password root; known issues, see above.
 ```

-Thus, if you uncomment the line
+Thus, if you uncomment the line, which is provided as an example (we have not fully tested mysql with findneighbour4, and cannot guarantee it will work)

 ```
 # self.engines["mysql"] = "mysql+pymysql://root:root@localhost:3306/test_db"